CiscoDevNet/ansible-aci/docs/docsite/rst/developing_modules_general_aci.rst

     object_prop3 = module.params['object_prop3']
     if object_prop3 is not None and object_prop3 not in range(x, y): module.fail_json(msg='Valid object_prop3 values are between x and (y-1)')
-    child_object_id = module.params[' child_objec_id']
+    child_object_id = module.params['child_object_id']
     child_object_prop = module.params['child_object_prop']
     state = module.params['state']

-.. note:: Sometimes the APIC will require special characters ([, ], and -) or will use object metadata in the name ("vlanns" for VLAN pools); the module should handle adding special characters or joining of multiple parameters in order to keep expected inputs simple.
+.. note:: Sometimes the APIC will require special characters ([, ], and -) or will use object metadata in the name ("vlanns" for VLAN pools); the module should handle adding special characters or joining multiple parameters in order to keep expected inputs simple.

 Using the ACIModule object
 --------------------------
 The ACIModule class handles most of the logic for the ACI modules.
-The ACIModule extends functionality of the AnsibleModule object, so the module instance must be passed into the class instantiation.
+The ACIModule extends the functionality of the AnsibleModule object, so the module instance must be passed into the class instantiation.

 .. code-block:: python